Obscuretone/obscuretone.github.io/public/posts/en/cyber_tourdefrance.md

 > Can AI write code?

-Of course it can.
+It plainly can.
 The better question is:

 > Who is accountable for the system?

 If an AI-generated change breaks production, leaks data, weakens security, or silently corrupts a workflow, the responsibility still belongs to the people and organization that accepted it.

-That makes engineering judgment more important, not less.
+That makes engineering judgment more important.
 The durable skills are the ones AI cannot own for you:

 1. understanding the problem
 2. choosing the right abstraction